nullbaka/AutoAttend/README.md

 ## **AutoLogin**

-Script to sign in to hrstop and login or logout.
+Script to automate login and logout in hrstop.
 To be run as CRON job twice as day.

 Download chromedriver: https://sites.google.com/a/chromium.org/chromedriver/